codewithmichael/geniejs/docs/genie.controller.md

 *   As part of the Genie module's options
 *   As a property of an extended Genie module
 *   Using Genie's `addController()` method

+An associated Controller object can be accessed via the module's `controller` property.

+Valid values for defining the controller are:

+*   A Controller function (preferred)
+    *   Usually generated via `Genie.Controller.extend()`
+    *   Will be instantiated when the module is started
+    *   Can recieve additional options when the module is started
+*   An instantiated Controller Object
+    *   Generated via JavaScript's `new` keyword, e.g. `new Genie.Controller()`
+    *   Will **not** recieve any additional options when the module is started
+*   `true`
+    *   If `true` is passed as the `controller` option value an empty `Genie.Controller` object will be created and associated with the Genie module

 ### As an Option